ionic-zone/ionic.zone/_articles/fastlane/TLDR.md

       ```
 - `fastlane match nuke development`
   `fastlane match nuke distribution`
-  - "Do you really want to nuke everything listed above?" `y`
+  - "Do you really want to nuke everything listed above?" <kbd>y</kbd>
 - `fastlane match development`
   `fastlane match appstore`
   (Optional, can also be done in build lanes later)
-  - Set or use passphrase for en/decryption of certificates
+  - Set or use passphrase for en-/decryption of certificates

 #### Daily Life: Regenerate provisioning profiles with newly added devices

 - `fastlane match development --force_for_new_devices`
   `fastlane match adhoc --force_for_new_devices`

-### Build your Ionic app with the ionic Fastlane plugin
+### Build your Ionic app with the `ionic` Fastlane plugin

 - `fastlane add_plugin ionic`
   - Creates `Gemfile` and `Gemfile.lock` listing the gem